Josh Navidi

-Josh Navidi (born 30 December 1990) is a Welsh former international rugby union player who played as a flanker and a number eight.
+Joshua Rajai Navidi (born 30 December 1990) is a Welsh former international rugby union player who played as a flanker and a number eight.
 Navidi played for Cardiff Rugby and Wales before he retired, being captain of the national team briefly in 2019, and represented the British and Irish Lions on their 2021 tour of South Africa.
 He has also previously captained Wales U20.

 Early and personal life

 Navidi was born in the South Wales town of Bridgend, located in the principal area of the same name, to Iranian father Hedy (Hedayat Rajai Navidi) and Welsh mother Euros (née Wyn Lloyd).
 Navidi's mother Euros, a hairdresser, hails from Anglesey in the north-west of Wales.
 His father, Hedy, who is a businessman and former wrestler, hails from Tabriz in the far north-west of Iran which he left at 18-years-old (1979) during the Iranian Revolution.
 Coming to the United Kingdom, Hedy studied at Bangor University in the north of Wales where Navidi's parents met.

 At 16-years-old Navidi moved to Christchurch, New Zealand with his father.
 While in New Zealand Navidi attended the Catholic boarding school, St Bede's College.
 Navidi spent two years there and played in the school's third XV in his first season.
 In his second season with St Bede's, which the school granted Navidi a scholarship for, he started every game for the first team.
 The team finished third after losing to the prestigious Hamilton Boys' High School in the National First XV Championship competition, the premier rugby competition for secondary schools in New Zealand.
 After two years in New Zealand Navidi was offered a place in the Canterbury Academy, however Navidi returned to Wales and was given a trial at Cardiff.